You are here

 What is a hardship?

-A hardship is a project grant number (PGN) set up in advance to allow funds to be expended prior to having an award in hand.
+A hardship is sometimes called an advance account.
+At U-M it is a project grant number (PGN) set up in advance to allow funds to be expended prior to having an award in hand.
 Sometimes a sponsored project/grant needs be established prior to the actual receipt of a final award document.
 The hardship process permits work to begin and costs to be properly allocated in situations where:

 - There is a delay in the award process.

 - There is reasonable certainty that the award will be forthcoming, as determined by the requesting unit.

 - Necessary expenditures will be allowable under the anticipated award terms and start/end dates.

 The unit requesting the hardship is financially responsible if for any reason the resulting award does not cover the costs incurred during the hardship period.
 For this reason, units are advised to do their due diligence and assess their risk exposure prior to requesting a hardship.

 Units should also be aware that the sponsor will not be invoiced during the hardship period.
 If you believe the sponsor expects an invoice, please alert your ORSP project representative before processing the hardship request.

 A Hardship Authorization Request must be submitted to ORSP via the hardship request procedure in the eResearch Proposal Management (eRPM) system.

 - Brief description of the need.
 Project teams do not need to provide evidence that sponsor funding is forthcoming.